 - TSS (Transmit Side Scaling)

 - RSS (Receive Side Scaling)

 - LRO/TSO offload

 - · Checksum offload

 - SR-IOV PF

-- Rx TX scatter gather

-5.2.3 Co-existence considerations
+5.1.3 Co-existence considerations

-- BCM578xx being a CNA can have both NIC and Storage personalities.
+• BCM578xx being a CNA can have both NIC and Storage personalities.
 However, coexistence with storage protocol drivers (cnic, bnx2fc and bnx2fi) is not supported on the same adapter.
-So storage personality has to be disabled on that adapter when used in DPDK applications. - For SR-IOV case, bnx2x PMD will be used to bind to SR-IOV VF device and Linux native kernel driver (bnx2x) will be attached to SR-IOV PF.
+So storage personality has to be disabled on that adapter when used in DPDK applications.

+• For SR-IOV case, bnx2x PMD will be used to bind to SR-IOV VF device and Linux native kernel driver (bnx2x) will be attached to SR-IOV PF.

-5.2.4 Supported QLogic NICs
+5.1.4 Supported QLogic NICs